tearust/teaproject/_faq/The-TEA-Project-Core-Team.md

 ## Raindust Mingzhi Yan

-Software engineer [Mingzhi Yan](https://www.linkedin.com/in/mingzhi-yan-7544b9203/) graduated from Wuhan University.
+Software engineer Mingzhi Yan graduated from Wuhan University.
 Prior to TEA Project, he was engaged in artificial intelligence and multi-party secure computing research and development at Yuncong Technology.

+## Alsein Xiang

+Software engineer Alsein Xiang (pronounced as /ˈælseɪn ʃʌŋ/) graduated from the University Of Wollongong in Australia.
+He most recently worked for iVolution Capital as a system engineer optimizing their high-frequency trading infrastructure.
+Prior to that, Alsein engaged in Rust development as a member of the Lark Video Conference team at Bytedance.

 ## The TEA Project Has Full-Time & Part-Time Contributors
 All team members are working full time on the TEA Project.
 Since the TEA Project is an open source project, there are a large number of part-time and community developers as well as other roles participating.
 These people are not listed in the core team, however, their IDs can be found on Github.